accanto-systems/marketplace/docs/install-provider.md

 ## Setup virtual data centre and VIMs

-If you do not have an Openstack instance with appropriate provider networking, an virtual sandbox can be setup on a bare metal machine by deploying an [NFVI underlay project](https://github.com/accanto-systems/nfvi-environment).
+If you do not have an Openstack instance with appropriate provider networking, a virtual sandbox can be setup on a bare metal machine by deploying an [NFVI underlay project](https://github.com/accanto-systems/nfvi-environment).

 ## Setup LM